Connect with us

 2. Pivot Closet Doors

 These doors have pivots attached at the top and bottom of the door instead of having hinges attached to the frame.
-This helps the doors to open fully allowing access the entire closet.
+This helps the doors to open fully allowing access to the entire closet.

 Like sliding closet doors, pivot closet doors can be customised to suit any style or space.